Shamp26/NonogramPuzzler/README.md

 ![view uml](img/view-uml.svg)

-Unlike in Project 4, where the GUI classes *encapsulated* Pane and its subclasses, the GUI classes in this project *extend* Pane and its subclasses.
+Unlike in Project 4, where each GUI class *encapsulated* a subclass of [Pane](https://openjfx.io/javadoc/11/javafx.graphics/javafx/scene/layout/Pane.html), the GUI classes in this project each *extend* a subclass of Pane.
-This makes it more convenient to combine the components created in different classes because the objects themselves can be added to scenes and panes, rather than having to call a method to get the encapsulated components (e.g., the getPane method in Project 4).
+This makes it more convenient to combine graphical components in different objects because the objects themselves can be added to scenes and panes, rather than having to call methods to access the components (e.g., the getPane method in Project 4).

 The classes RowClueView, ColClueView, ClueView, and CellView are included with the starter code.
 Study these classes before trying to write NonogramView, RowCluesView, ColCluesView, and CellGridView.